This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Wear many hats"

-๐Ÿšฉ Understaffing Signal
+🚩 Understaffing Signal

-This phrase almost universally means the team is understaffed and the company knows it.
-The job description lists one role, but within 60 days you'll be doing work that belongs in two or three different job descriptions โ€” often without any adjustment to your compensation.
+This means the team is understaffed and the company knows it.
+The job description lists one role.
+In 60 days you'll be doing work from two or three different jobs — usually with no pay bump.

 Red Flag 02